 No. Component Description 1 grounding terminal The wire used to ground the unit connects here.
 2 reset button This button must be pushed with a thin object, such as the end of a paper clip.
 Press and release to reboot the device Power off, hold reset then power on the device while pressing reset to recover from a firmware upgrade failure.
 Press and hold it in for more then three seconds resets the unit back to its factory default settings.
 Note: The Reset to Factory Default function resets everything but the login information (username/password) to the factory default settings.
-To reset the login information, refer to Reset All Information on page 427.
+To reset the login information, refer to Reset All Information on page 428.
 3 audio ports These mini stereo ports are for the speakers (green) and microphone (pink).
 4 LAN port The cable that connects the unit to the LAN plugs in here.
 5 power jack The cable from the DC power adapter connects here.

 No. Component Description 6 function switch Use this slide switch to set the unit's mode to: Auto: Shared (simultaneous) KVM control of the computer at the Transmitter and Receiver console.
 If the auto mode is selected, the EDID mode will be automatically applied to a pre-configured setting in the basic transmitter configuration, see Basic, page 234.
 RS-232 Config: The device is ready to be configured via serial commands through the RS-232 port.
 When connected to a KVM over IP Access Control Box (2XRT-0015G), users can enable / disable control privileges of the connected receivers.
 Local: Only the local Transmitter has KVM control of the computer.
 The Receiver's KVM access to the computer is locked.
 If local mode is selected, the EDID of the Tx local console will be used.
 Note: In Auto mode, RS-232 and audio functions will work on the Receiver but not on the Transmitter.
 7 RS-232 port This RS-232 serial port is for connecting to a serial terminal.
 8 console ports The unit's USB keyboard and USB mouse plug into these ports.
 9 SFP slot The Gigabit Ethernet (GbE) optical fiber cable that connects the unit to the LAN plugs in here.
+Note: The SFP slot prioritizes the LAN connection over the LAN port when the optical fiber cable is plugged in.
 10 DVI-I output The cable from the local DVI monitor plugs in here.
 11 power jack Connect a second power source for power redundancy.